MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 - For help enabling your GitHub Copilot subscription in Visual Studio Code, paste the following URL into a browser's site navigation bar: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

+- To ensure that the .NET SDK is configured to use the official NuGet.org repository as a source for downloading and restoring packages:

-- Open a command terminal and then run the following commands:
+    Open a command terminal and then run the following command:

-    To ensure that Visual Studio Code is configured to use the correct version of **.NET**, run the following command:

     ```bash

     dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org

     ```

-    or

-    To ensure that Visual Studio Code is configured to use the correct version of Python, verify your Python installation is version 3.10 or later:
+- To configure the hosted lab environment for Python, follow these steps:

+    1. To determine the version of Python installed in the hosted environment, run the following command:

         ```bash
         python --version
         ```

+        If necessary, use the following steps at the following URL to Configure Python in Visual Studio Code: <a href="https://code.visualstudio.com/docs/python/python-tutorial" target="_blank">Getting Started with Python in VS Code</a>.

+    1. Install the Python extension using the Extensions view in Visual Studio Code.

 ## Exercise scenario